 I am not a big fan of liver flushes, but I have done them and have supported many through them.
 Personally I prefer coffee enemas.
 However, thousands of people swear by them so this is what I have found is the best way to do them.

-Please, if you are in pain now do not do a flush at this time.
+First, please note: If you are in pain now do not do a flush at this time.
 See your doctor, take the beet recipe and one of the product kits that help to thin the bile and take the pressure off the gallbladder.
-Otherwise it's like beating a sick horse.
+Otherwise it’s like beating a sick horse.
 Treat it gently.
-When you are "out of the woods" and the gallbladder is functioning better, proceed if you choose to.
+When you are “out of the woods” and the gallbladder is functioning better, proceed if you choose to.
 It is best to have a medical diagnosis before attempting to do a flush.
-If you read the pathology on the gallbladder disease page first you will be alerted to some of the dangers to beware of.
-You may have a simple case, but you may have a complicated, life-threatening one.
+If you read the pathology on the gallbladder disease page first you will be alerted to some of the dangers to be aware of.

 What Does The Liver/Gallbladder Flush Do?